ionic-team/stencil-site/src/docs/framework-integration/react.md

 ### Project Structure

-To organize the generated component libraries for different frameworks, we recommend using a monorepo structure.
-This monorepo will contain your Stencil component library as well as the component libraries for whatever frameworks you choose.
-The overall structure of a monorepo with Stencil and React component libraries might look something like this
+We recommend using a [monorepo](https://www.toptal.com/front-end/guide-to-monorepos) structure for your component library with component wrappers.
+Your project workspace should contain your Stencil component library and the library for the generated React component wrappers.

+An example project set-up may look similar to:

 ```
 top-most-directory/